Gerald Comerford: Background

 He was born at Callan, County Kilkenny, the second son of Fouke (also called Fulco or Fulke) Comerford and his wife Rosina Rothe.
 His father was in the service of the Earl of Ormonde, acting as both his lawyer and his land agent.
 The Comerford family seem to have originated in Waterford: an earlier Fouke Comerford was Mayor of Waterford in 1433, and again in 1448.
-From the 1530s onwards the family became substantial landowners in County Kilkenny, partly through buying up land from old-established families like the de Valles, although they suffered serious damage to their property during the Desmond Rebellions.
+From the 1530s onwards the family became substantial landowners in County Kilkenny, partly through buying up land from old-established families like the de Valles, although they suffered serious damage to their property during the Desmond Rebellions of 1569-73.
 Fouke's daughter Catherine married Sir John Everard of Fethard, thus allying the Comerfords with one of the leading landowning families of County Tipperary.
 In 1569 it was reported that "old Fulco Comerford of Callan" had been robbed of £2000 (a considerable fortune at the time), together with silver, household goods, corn and cattle.

 Early career

 Gerald went to school at Kilkenny College.
 Like many younger sons of landed families in that era, he decided on a legal career and entered the Middle Temple in 1578.
-In the closing stages of the Second Desmond Rebellion, he was ordered by the Crown to negotiate with the rebels, but in attempting to arrange a parley he was attacked and severely wounded.
+In the closing stages of the Second Desmond Rebellion (1579-83), he was ordered by the Crown to negotiate with the rebels, but in attempting to arrange a parley he was attacked by Desmond partisans and severely wounded.
 On his return to England, he petitioned Elizabeth I successfully for a pension for his services to the Crown and was given leave to retire to Ireland to regain his health.
 He was also granted a pension of £20 a year and lands in Kilkenny.
 He entered the King's Inns and rose quickly at the Irish Bar through the patronage of Thomas Butler, 10th Earl of Ormonde, to whom he was always close.
 In 1584 he was appointed Attorney General for the province of Connacht.